 Interviewer: Hello everybody!
 It’s Teenagers Round the World Channel.
-Our guest today is a teenager from Russia and we are going to discuss aspects of school life.
+Our guest today is a teenager from Russia and we are going to discuss approaches to handle conflicts and disagreements.
 We’d like to know our guest’s point of view on this issue.
 Please answer five questions.
 So, let’s get started.

 Interviewer: Thank you very much for your interview.

-Imagine that you and your friend are doing a school project «After-school activities».
-You have found some illustrations and want to share the news.
-Leave a voice message to your friend.
+Imagine that you and your friend are doing a school project “After-school activities”.
+You have found some photos to illustrate it but for technical reasons you cannot send them now.
+Leave a voice message to your friend explaining your choice of the photos and sharing some ideas about the project.
 In 2.5 minutes be ready to:

 - explain the choice of the illustrations for the project by briefly describing them and noting the differences;

-- mention the advantages (1–2) of the two types of after-school activities;
+- mention the advantages (1–2) of the two after-school activities;

-- mention the disadvantages (1–2) of the two types of after-school activities;
+- mention the disadvantages (1–2) of the two after-school activities;

-- express your opinion on the subject of the project – what extracurricular activities you did as a child and why.
+- express your opinion on the subject of the project – what extracurricular activity (or activities) you had in your school days and why.